OnePageCRM/OnePageCRM.github.io/_posts/2014-05-28-the-beauty-of-ultrahook.md

 My motivational web application simply keeps track of each time I win a deal in OnePageCRM and gives me a little motivational message based on how many deals I've won, because we all need a little pick me up now and again.

-When a deal is won in OnePageCRM, the webhook sends information about what just happened to my application, If its a deal that has been won it will increment my won deals in the database and update the motivational message accordingly.
-The end result giving the following page:
+When a deal is won in OnePageCRM, the webhook sends information about what just happened to my application.
+If its a deal that has been won it will increment my won deals in the database and update the motivational message accordingly.
+The end result gives the following page:

 <img src="http://i61.tinypic.com/25hpzr9.png">

 To learn more about what events trigger a Webhook and what information is sent with the webhook have a look at our [WebHooks and More][2] page for more information on integrating your application with OnePageCRM using webhooks.
-To try this motivational app and see a simple method fo integrating your app with OnePageCRM you can get the code [here][3]
+To try this motivational app and see a simple method of integrating your app with OnePageCRM you can get the code [here][3]

 Once your application is tested and  working you can make that all important push to the development server with confidence, saving you time and hopefully a few gray hairs.